Skip to Main Content

 • Georgia Legal Services Program: This group serves all counties not covered by Atlanta Legal Aid.
 Legal services include family law, housing, access to public benefits, eviction prevention, and more.

 • Middle Georgia Justice: This program serves several middle Georgia counties (Bibb, Houston, Peach, Crawford, Jones, Monroe, and Twiggs).
-Middle GA Justice focuses on family law/domestic cases.
-This program offers legal research services to qualifying individuals; more information can be found here.
+Middle GA Justice focuses on probate, family, and criminal history relief.

 • Southern Judicial Circuit of Georgia: This circuit serves several counties in south Georgia (Brooks, Colquitt, Echols, Lowndes, and Thomas).
 There are self-help forms for pro se parties available for issues ranging from criminal law to domestic violence.

-A variety of other self-help resources are available on the Judicial Council of Georgia's website here.
+A variety of other self-help resources are available on the Judicial Council of Georgia's website.
 There is a Judicial Council Standing Committee on Access to Justice (A2J) that prioritizes compiling self-help resources for Georgia residents.

 There are circumstances in which pro se litigants may benefit from a limited scope of representation by a licensed attorney.
 The American Bar Association (ABA) Model Rule 1.2(c) allows attorneys to limit the scope of representation to assist pro se litigants.
-For an analysis of this rule and other principles, read the following journal article: American Bar Association, An Analysis of Rules that Enable Lawyers to Serve Pro Se Litigants, 45 Fam.
-L.Q.
-64 (2011).
+For an analysis of this rule and other principles, read the following article: American Bar Association, Analysis of Rules That Enable Lawyers to Serve Self-Represented Litigants with Unbundling (2014).

 Mercer University Law LibraryMercer University School of Law | Non-Discrimination Policy | ABA Required Disclosures | Contact Site Administrator